 For more on that check out my regularly updated list of the World’s Brightest Flashlights to see who’s winning the battle on this fast-moving technology.

 Then along came Fireflies- a relative new-comer to the premium flashlight market and BAM!
 They came out of nowhere and almost doubled the output of the previous brightest EDC flashlight (Emisar D4 @4300 lumens)

 Now, that’s one way to get noticed.

-There is no denying that this flashlight is a show-off, but it’s still an excellent all-around EDC flashlight.
+There is no denying that the Fireflies E07 is a show-off.
+It’s not just a party trick though.
+The E07 makes an excellent all-around EDC flashlight.

 My main complaints are that you can’t charge this flashlight via a USB cable and the UI interface has a steep learning curve.

-On the plus side, my favourite features were the programable beacon mode and the ramp mode which allows as many progesssive light levels as you wish.
+On the plus side, my favorite features were the programmable beacon mode and the ramp mode which allows as many progresssive light levels as you wish.